-- 1. Press the P in P button on the remote control. - 3.
+- 1. Press the P in P button on the remote control. - 2.
+Use the pointer button to reposition the video window; use the E-Zoom buttons to reduce or enlarge it. - 3.
 Once the window is located and sized the way you want it, press the Enter button; your video continues playing on the screen.